ZoomPhant/monitoring/src/content/docs/manual/10_infrastructures/kubernetes/index.md

 # Kubernetes Monitoring

 ----
-Kubernetes is widely used nowadays and there's no good monitoring tool for Kuberenetes in the past, and now we have ZoomPhant!
-Just install a ZoomPhant Kubernetes collector and your Kubernetes cluster is under control.
+Kubernetes is widely used for modern application deployment.
+ZoomPhant provides native Kubernetes monitoring.
+By installing the ZoomPhant Kubernetes collector, you can quickly bring your entire cluster under control.

-## Install Kubernetes Collector
+## Install the Kubernetes Collector

-Follow the instructions in  [Install Collectors](../collector/) and choose Kubernetes as underlying infrastructure, you will be then creating a Kubernetes collector and corresponding monitoring service.
+Follow the instructions in [Install Collectors](../collector/) and choose **Kubernetes** as the underlying infrastructure.
+This will guide you through creating a Kubernetes collector and its corresponding monitoring service.

 ### Providing Kubernetes Cluster Information

-When creating a Kubernetes collector, you need to provide some basic information of the cluster in step 2 of the wizard:
+When creating a Kubernetes collector, you need to provide basic details about the cluster in step 2 of the wizard:

 ![image-20240401162055892](./image-20240401162055892.png)

-Here, you'll need to provide the name of the cluster, which will aslo be used to identify the collector.
-Besides that you'll need to provide the docker and log stuff, which if you shall always keep the default if you don't know what your are doing.
+Here, you will need to provide the name of the cluster, which is also used to identify the collector.
+You can keep the default values for the Docker and logging configurations unless you have specific environment requirements.

-With above information provided, the final step will give instructions on how to install the Kubernetes collector.
+After entering this information, the final step provides instructions for installing the collector.

-### Installing Kubernetes Collector
+### Installing the Kubernetes Collector

-Installing Kubernetes collector is simple, just copy one command and execute it, and you'll get your Kubernetes collector running up.
+Installing the Kubernetes collector is straightforward: copy the generated command and execute it in your terminal to deploy the agent.

 ![image-20240401162338200](./image-20240401162338200.png)

-Here, Kubernetes collector will be installed as a daemon set, **you shall run above command in one of the console with kubectl available**. above command will try to download the YAML file and apply to your cluster.
-The YAML file will try to create a namespace called **zoomphant-collector**, where all the collector PODS will be created in.
+The Kubernetes collector is deployed as a **DaemonSet**.
+You must run the command in a terminal where `kubectl` is configured with appropriate cluster privileges.
+The command downloads and applies a manifest file to your cluster, creating a namespace called `zoomphant-collector` where the collector pods will run.

-You can verify the installation by clicking the **Verify** button as shown above and after that you shall be able to view the data coming through your Kubernetes collector!
+You can verify the installation by clicking the **Verify** button.
+Once registered, you can view the metrics reporting from your Kubernetes cluster.

+---

 ## Understanding Kubernetes Data

-Kubernetes is complicated so you shall not be surprised to see the data collected by a Kubernetes collector without adding additional monitoring services.
-If you go the corresponding service you shall see default dashboards like below
+Because Kubernetes is a highly structured environment, the collector automatically discovers and monitors cluster resources without requiring you to manually configure additional services.
+Navigate to the newly created service page to view the default Kubernetes dashboards:

 ![image-20240401164204939](./image-20240401164204939.png)

-Here you can see

-* **Kubernetes** tab, which contains important information of the whole cluster, like the overall status, resource usage and Cluster events, etc.
-* **Node** tab, which will give the list of nodes, from which you can see more detailed information of each node
-* **Pod** tab, which will give the list of pods, from which you can view more detailed information from PODs' point of views
-* **Service** tab, which will give the list of services in the cluster and you can click for more detailed information for each service
-* **Relation of Service**: a diagram of all the services running in the cluster will be shown so you can have an overall understanding of what's running in the cluster
+The dashboard includes the following views:

+* **Kubernetes**: Displays critical cluster-wide information, including overall status, resource usage, and cluster events.
+* **Node**: Lists all nodes in the cluster along with high-level performance metrics.
+* **Pod**: Lists all pods and provides resource usage and status details.
+* **Service**: Lists all detected services within the cluster.
+* **Relation of Service**: A dependency diagram mapping traffic and communication paths between services and namespaces.

+---

-## Nodes, Pods and Services
+## Nodes, Pods, and Services

-We providing navigatable list for nodes, pods and services in a Kubernetes cluster.
-By switching to corresponding tab, you can list the items and click them to get into a sub-level of dashboards for the chosing object:
+ZoomPhant provides interactive lists of all nodes, pods, and services in your cluster.
+Switch tabs to view lists of resources, and click any item to drill down into a sub-dashboard for that specific resource:

-### Node List & Per-node Dashboard
+### Node List & Per-Node Dashboard

-Switch to Node tab, you can find the node list in the node tab as a widget (you can drag and drop to move it to top or bottom of the dashboard):
+Navigate to the **Node** tab to find the node list widget.
+You can drag and drop this widget to rearrange your dashboard layout:

 ![image-20240401165130694](./image-20240401165130694.png)

-Click one of the row, you will be bring to a dashboard for the node
+Click any row to open the detailed node dashboard:

 ![image-20240401165537526](./image-20240401165537526.png)

 ### Pod List and Per-Pod Dashboards

-As nodes, you can navigate to Pod tab to see the list and you can filter pods by namespaces as shown below:
+Similarly, you can switch to the **Pod** tab to see the active pods, which you can filter by namespace:

 ![image-20240401180749220](./image-20240401180749220.png)

-Click one of the POD you will be bring to the POD specific dashboard.
+Click any pod in the list to open its specific dashboard:

 ![image-20240401180806138](./image-20240401180806138.png)

 ### Service List & Per-Service Dashboard

-Service is a very important concept in Kubernetes.
-Visiting the Service tab, you can find all the services in cluster and you can add extra monitoring service for the services.
+Services are key communication pathways in Kubernetes.
+The **Service** tab displays all services detected in the cluster and allows you to attach additional application-level monitors to them.

 ![image-20240407211414911](./image-20240407211414911.png)

-As shown above, you can list all the services in the cluster, and for each listed service, if you have not get it monitored, you'll see the **Add Service** button at end of each service, by clicking with, you'll be asked to select the matching plugin and get the service be monitored.
+If a service is not currently monitored, an **Add Service** button will appear next to it.
+Clicking this button lets you select a matching plugin to start monitoring that application service.

-If you have the service been monitored, the corresponding monitoring service will be listed under **Service** column, by clicking which you can quickly visiting the corresponding monitoring service and view the dashboards, for example, in our above diagram, we can click the "Kafka - service/prod/kafka" which is bound to serivce/prod/kafka (Kafka service in prod namespace) and we will be navigated to a page like follows:
+If a service is already monitored, a link to the corresponding monitoring service will be listed under the **Service** column.
+Clicking the link will navigate you to the dedicated dashboard for that service.
+For example, clicking the monitored Kafka service in the list opens its application dashboard:

 ![image-20240407211910753](./image-20240407211910753.png)

-## Relation of Service ##
+## Relation of Service

-It is worth special notice of the service relationships, you can identify the data exchanging between services and / or namespaces and you can make your customized grouping / filtering here.
-Start exploring today!
+The **Relation of Service** view maps the traffic and communication paths between services and namespaces.
+You can apply custom groupings or filters to visualize service-to-service dependencies and identify data exchange paths.

 ![image-20240401164511950](./image-20240401164511950.png)